 The National Disability Insurance Agency said it is taking necessary steps to prepare and support participants and providers.
 Read more at https://www.ndis.gov.au/…/ndis-a…/ndis-and-disaster-response

-There’s a health crisis but where are the captions in Government announcements to the community?
+Importance of captions in Government announcements to the community

-It is frustrating and dangerous that captions are increasingly NOT being included in the Government’s emergency and disaster announcements when they appear on social media.
+It is dangerous that captions are increasingly NOT being included in the Government’s emergency and disaster announcements when they appear on social media.

 An estimated 1.2 million Australians rely on captions every day, and there are countless more who find themselves in busy and loud environments (or are listening to music) when they watch social media.